 So, every HSRP is unique, and once affixed to the vehicle, it will be linked automatically to the vehicle.
 Two or more single-use Snap-On locks will be used to affix the HSRP to the vehicle.
 Once the snap-on pin is used, it will be locked from both ends.
-Thus, your vehicle will get a permanent HSRP.
+Thus, your vehicle will get permanent HSRP.

-Also read: How to get Duplicate RC
+Also read:- How to get Duplicate RC

-Ministry of Road Transport and Highway (MORTH), under the Government of India, has announced that it is mandatory for all vehicles which have sold before 1st April 2019 to affixed with High-Security Registration Plate or HSRP and color-coded fuel sticker.
+Ministry of Road Transport and Highway (MORTH), under the Government of India, has announced that it is mandatory for all vehicles which have sold before 1st April 2019 to affixed with High-Security Registration Plate or HSRP and colour-coded fuel sticker.
 As per the public notice from the MORTH, any vehicle owner who fails to do so can be penalized under the Motor Vehicles Act 1988 & 1989.

 The main purpose of these arrangements is to ensure safety, convenience and to help recognize the vehicle from far.
 Though HSRP was already mandatory in Delhi from 2012.
 There were a lot of problems regarding the online application and the cost of HSRP, not to mention the non-availability.
 But now the problems have a solution and the government has also authenticated many vehicle manufacturers to provide HSRP across the country.
-Here I will discuss High Security Registration Plate or HSRP in detail.
+Here I will discuss High-Security Registration Plate or HSRP in detail.
 So, keep reading and you will get all the answers to your questions.

-Is a colored fuel sticker also required?
+Is a coloured fuel sticker also required?

 According to the Motor Vehicles Act, a Colored Fuel sticker is also mandatory for all two and four-wheel vehicles.
 The primary objective of these stickers is to make it easier to identify vehicles based on their fuel type from distance.

-Vehicles that run on petrol and CNG will have light blue-colored stickers.
+Vehicles that run on petrol and CNG will have light blue-coloured stickers.
 On the other hand, vehicles that run on diesel will have an orange sticker.
 These stickers will also contain details like registration number, the registering authority, a laser-branded PIN, and the engine and chassis numbers of the vehicle.
 They cost about ₹100 to ₹150.

-What are the benefits of getting a High Security Registration Plate or HSRP?
+What are the benefits of getting a High-Security Registration Plate or HSRP?

-There are certain benefits of this new number High Security Registration Plate or HSRP.
+There are certain benefits of this new number High-Security Registration Plate or HSRP.